Yuriysteam/yuriysteam.github.io/ataccama.md

 #truedentify
 project2: "Verification App Experience"
-project2text: "I lead the design of the product and created a new flow to verify customers.
-I designed interfaces and accpeted the final result from the development team.
-I did project managment for design team and developemnt process."
+project2text: "I led the design of the product and created a new verification flow.
+I designed interfaces and accepted the final result from the development team.
+I did project management for the design development teams."
 project2link: "More about verification flows"
 project2url: "/projects/truedentify-app.html"
 project2img: "verif"

 #MoneypoloWorld
 project3: "Online Money Transfer Experience"
-project3text: "Lead role in creating user experience for online money transfers.
-I developed UI and UX for transfer process and inside pages."
+project3text: "Lead role in creating the user experience for online money transfers.
+I developed UI and UX for the sending process and inside pages."
 project3link: "More about online money remittance"
 project3url: "/projects/mp-world.html"
 project3img: "mp"